 Service animals, such as guide dogs, are permitted inside The Armory to assist our patrons.
 So that we can make sure to provide the best seating options for you and your service animal, please alert the box office if you plan on attending with a service animal.

 We offer large print programs for all productions, available at the concierge booth in the main lobby.
 Digital, zoomable versions of each playbill are also available approximately one week prior to each show opening.
 Check the individual show pages throughout the season to view the digital playbills.

 For Patrons who are Deaf or Hard of Hearing

 The third Thursday evening performance of every production is sign interpreted by certified American Sign Language interpreters.
 If purchasing online, enter the word SIGN in the promo code box to gain access to seats in the sign interpreted seating section.
 This code word will automatically discount each adult ticket by $5.

 Assistive listening devices are available for every performance.
 These devices amplify the actors and enhance the words spoken on stage by separating speech from background noise.
 Devices can be checked out from coat check, located at the concierge desk.

-Portland Center Stage at The Armory will have at least one open captioned performance for each production.
+Portland Center Stage will have at least one open-captioned performance for each production.
 This service will make it possible for patrons who are deaf or hard of hearing, including those who do not use ASL, to better enjoy our productions by watching a screen near the stage that will simultaneously provide captions of what is being spoken or sung on stage.